-Mobile is easily movable.
-The mobile internet is the use of easily movable electronics connected to the internet.
-It is a segment of the internet market as whole because electronics, computers, in general connect to the internet.
-There are a lot electronics that are not easily movable.
+Then, internet on easily movable electronics.
+So, a segment of the market as whole.
+Electronics, computers, in general connect to the internet.
+Some are not easily movable.

-Everything is not mobile.
-Easily movable electronics in the a fore mentioned categories are mobile depending on how they operate.
-There are three Mobile Operating Systems (OS’s) Android, iOS, and Windows Phone.
-A mobile OS is required for an electronic device to be considered Mobile.
+Everything is not movable.
+Electronics movable depending on how they operate.
+There are three Operating Systems (OS’s) Android, iOS, and Windows Phone.
+AOS is required for an electronic device to be considered movable.

-Mobile OS’s allow us to use Mobile Apps on our devices.
-Mobile Apps are software applications designed for the platform.
+OS’s allow us to use Apps on our devices.
+Apps are software applications designed for the platform.
 These Apps can and will do a lot for us.
 They make electronics Smart, Self Monitoring Analysis and Reporting Technology (SMART).

 A code of the wireless internet.
-Mobile is wireless internet.
+Movable is wireless internet.
 Netiquette is the social code of the internet.